hetmanskyi-cloud/AWS/terraform/modules/kms/README.md

 ### CloudWatch Monitoring
 The module currently implements monitoring for:
 - **Decrypt Operations**: Alerts when the number of decrypt operations exceeds the configured threshold
+- **Access Denied Errors**: Alerts when there are any KMS AccessDenied errors (possible unauthorized access attempts)
 - Alarm configuration:
   - Evaluation period: 5 minutes
   - Consecutive periods: 3 (to reduce false positives)